 WHAT DO I BRING FOR YOUR INITIAL CONSULTATION?

-No need to bring anything but yourself.
+Please bring your insurance card and a Driver’s License or State issued ID.
 There will be basic paperwork to fill out in the office prior to your visit with the doctor.
 You can complete the paperwork here.

 ARE MY MEDICAL RECORDS KEPT PRIVATE AND CONFIDENTIAL?